 Once cookies have cooled completely, combine glaze ingredients in a small bowl and drizzle over the soft cookies.

 - Cold butter.
-Similar to making homemade biscuits, you want to use cold cubed butter.
-This gives the raspberry cookies a soft and thick texture, with a bit of crumble.
+Similar to making homemade biscuits or scones, you want to use cold cubed butter.
+This gives the raspberry cookies a soft and thick texture, without being too soggy or flimsy.

 - Drop cookies.
-Simply use a spoon (or cookie scoop) to drop thefruity cookies onto the baking sheet.
+Simply use a spoon (or cookie scoop) to drop the raspberry lemon cookies onto the baking sheet.
 That’s it!
-No rolling or flattening cookie dough balls required.
+No rolling or flattening cookie dough balls.

 - Fold raspberries gently.
 Try not to get heavy handed when folding in the frozen raspberries.
 Fold them in gently, so they stay intact for the most part.

-- White chocolate raspberry cookies.
+- Add-ins.
 White chocolate chips or dark chocolate chips would taste delicious.
 Fold them in when you fold in the frozen raspberries.

-- Without lemon: Skip adding the lemon and use vanilla extract instead.
+- Without lemon: Skip adding the lemon juice and zest and use vanilla extract instead.

 - Glaze.
 Make sure lemon raspberry cookies have cooled completely before adding the glaze.
 Try a cream cheese glaze or omit the glaze and dust with powdered sugar.